Skip to main content

 • replayability

-Overall, the game has been criticized for its low replayability, with many players noting that it can be completed in about 30 minutes to an hour and lacks significant content to encourage multiple playthroughs.
-While some players enjoyed the experience and found it worth the price, the consensus is that there is little incentive to replay the game beyond collecting achievements.
+Overall, the game has been criticized for its low replayability, with many users noting that it can be completed in under an hour and lacks significant content to encourage multiple playthroughs.
+While some players appreciated the experience and found value in the story, most agree that there is little incentive to replay the game beyond collecting achievements.
+The consensus suggests that it is best enjoyed as a one-time experience rather than a game with lasting replay value.

 • “It's relatively short, with a bit of replay value as well.”